Lessons learnt from going viral

 This resulted in a huge spike of traffic, peaking at 13k sessions on a day on September 28.
 And if we had known what was happening sooner, I reckon that number would've been higher.

-💥 Going viral is a real strategy
+💥 Going viral is an actual strategy

 Going viral is not about luck, it's the result of a clear plan.